Questions and Answers

 When does the John Rex Endowment decide its funding priorities each year?
 (Revised: 5/1/2017)

 The John Rex Endowment regularly takes a look at what efforts we’ve funded, how the work we’re supporting moves us closer to our goals, what areas would benefit from additional investment, and the amount of money available for grantmaking.
-Our current funding opportunities section provides detail on our funding priorities for 2017.
+Our current funding opportunities section provides detail on our funding priorities.

 How To Apply